Bourekas: 1800s to 1948

-During the first aliyah Sephardic Jews made aliyah and moved to Palestine.
+During the first aliyah Sephardic Jews made aliyah and moved to the British Mandate of Palestine.
 They brought with them their traditional cuisine, and this included bourekas.
 They began to open up bakeries serving these pastries.

 1948 to present

 The State of Israel declared independence in 1948.
-With the massive influx of Sephardi Jews, they too brought with them their cuisine and this included bourekas.
+With the massive influx of Sephardi Jews, they brought with them their cuisine, and it included bourekas.
 Sephardic and Mizrahi cuisine became the dominant cuisine in Israel, due to the majority of Israelis belonging to these two groups, and due to the local climate.

 Bourekas quickly became a very popular food across Israel, and their popularity spread to Israelis of all ethnicities.
 Yemenite and other Jews adapted bourekas to their own cuisines.
 Turkish Jews, Greek Jews and Bulgarian Jews, among others, opened eateries serving their own style and variations of bourekas.

 Shapes

-Israeli Bourekas come in a variety of shapes, which are indicative of their fillings.
+Israeli bourekas come in a variety of shapes, which are indicative of their fillings.
 The laws of kashrut require avoiding eating dairy pastries together with ones containing meat, so conventional, distinctive shapes are used to indicate different types of fillings.
-Cheese Bourekas come in right angled and isosceles triangles, and have two different sizes.
-Potato-filled Bourekas come in a certain box shape.
-Pizza filled Bourekas resemble a co-centric tower, while spinach filled bourekas resemble a pastry knot.
-There are also the so-called "Turkish Bourekas" which form rounded equilateral triangles, and are filled with various fillings, whose type can usually be determined by the addition on their outside.
+Cheese bourekas come in right angled and isosceles triangles, and have two different sizes.
+Potato bourekas come in a certain box shape.
+Pizza bourekas resemble a co-centric tower.
+Spinach bourekas resemble a pastry knot.
+There are also the so-called "Turkish bourekas" which form rounded equilateral triangles, and are filled with various fillings, whose type can usually be determined by the addition on their outside.

 Shape regulation

-In June 2013, the Chief Rabbinate of Israel passed a law regulating the shape of bourekas (and also rugelach and croissants) sold by kosher-certified bakers in Israel.
+In June 2013, the Chief Rabbinate of Israel started requiring that bourekas (and also rugelach and croissants) are to have specific shapes in order to be sold by kosher-certified bakers in Israel.
 According to the law, all bourekas made with puff pastry and containing dairy products had to be shaped into triangles, while parve (nondairy) bourekas made with puff pastry had to be made in round or square shapes.
 The Chief Rabbinate also implemented different regulations regarding the shape of bourekas made with phyllo dough, these bourekas must be made in triangular-shapes if parve (non-dairy), and "snake-shaped" if made with dairy.